awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-license-manager.md

 For more information about License Manager, see the [License Manager User Guide](https://docs.aws.amazon.com/license-manager/latest/userguide/)\.

-Use the following information to help you to help you integrate AWS License Manager with AWS Organizations\.
+Use the following information to help you integrate AWS License Manager with AWS Organizations\.